devrim-1283/Devrim-Tuncer/Internship-Dictionary/README.md

-# Project Repository

-This repository contains the projects I developed during all my internships.
-Each project has helped me better understand software development processes and gain experience working with different technologies.

 ## Internship 1: Marmara Turk and Global Turk

 My first internship is ongoing at Marmara Turk and Global Turk companies.
 During this internship, I developed various projects, and you can find the main files of these projects in this repository.
 My projects have helped me better understand software development processes and gain experience working with different technologies.